What is Sex-Positive Parenting?

 Being a sex-positive parent means we assume that our children will grow into autonomous, sexually active adults and we support our children’ s individual sexual identity no matter what.
 This support is a lifelong process where the conversations start early with age-appropriate explanations.

-Being a sex-positive parent means we believe that consent is the basis of all sexual activity.
+As sex-positive parents, we believe that consent is the basis of all sexual activity.
 There will be times when you will want to be sexually intimate with someone and there will be times when you do not.
 There are times when it is appropriate to act on sexual desire and there are times when it is not.
-We have to empower our children to say yes and no.
+We have to empower our children to say yes and no. Read this great article, Teaching Kids Consent, Ages 1-21.

 What can you do to start being a sex-positive parent today?

-- Buy the Quick Start Guide to Sex-Positive Parenting!
+- Get the Quick Start Guide to Sex-Positive Parenting!

 - Book a coaching session…